dart-lang/language/README.md

 by replying to issues in this repository, and by uploading documents, tests or other resources.

+When commenting on issues in this repository, keep in mind:

+-   :+1: reactions are more useful than comments to show support.
+-   Motivating examples help us understand why you want new features more than pointers to other languages which have them.
+We love hearing feedback about your experiences with other languages, but we also want to know why they are right for Dart in particular.

 ## License & patents

 See [LICENSE][license] and [PATENTS][patents].